redis/redis-doc/topics/governance.md

 We encourage that all significant communications will be public, asynchronous, archived, and open for the community to actively participate in using the channels described [here](https://redis.io/community).
 The exception to that is sensitive security issues that require resolution prior to public disclosure.

+For contacting the core team on sensitive matters, such as misconduct or security issues, please email [redis@redis.io](mailto:redis@redis.io).

 ## New Redis repository and commits approval process

 The Redis core source repository is hosted under [https://github.com/redis/redis](https://github.com/redis/redis).
 Our target is to eventually host everything (the Redis core source and other ecosystem projects) under the Redis GitHub organization ([https://github.com/redis](https://github.com/redis)).
 Commits to the Redis source repository will require code review, approval of at least one core-team member who is not the author of the commit, and no objections.